kapouer/express-dom/README.md

   the maximum number of instances in the pool, per priority.
   By default, two pools will exist when using `prioritize` helper.

-- pool.destroyTimeout
-  destroys pages that have not been used for that long milliseconds

-- pool.idleTimeout
-  unloads pages that have not been used for that long milliseconds

 - pool.maxloads
   destroys pages that have loaded more than maxloads times (default 100)